Archive old data

 Identify data ranges for partitioning

-3. Define partitioning ranges by creating one partition per year for all orders older than 2020.
+3. Define partition ranges by creating one partition per year for all orders older than a specific year, for example, 2020.

 Step 2: Configure filegroups and files for partitions

-In this step, configure filegroups and database files to store partitions and improve manageability and performance.
-To achieve this, use Database Editor or SQL Editor.
+Configure filegroups and database files to store partitions and improve manageability and performance using Database Editor or SQL Editor.

 Configure filegroups and files for partitions in one of these ways:

-• In Database Editor, navigate to the Filegroups to create filegroups and to the Files tabs to add files to each group.
-Alternatively, on the T-SQL tab, enter the T-SQL scripts.
+• In Database Editor, use the Filegroups tab to create filegroups and the Files tab to add files to each group.
+You can also enter T-SQL scripts on the T-SQL tab.

 • In SQL Editor, execute the following scripts: